-A test designed to measure the comprehensibility, fluency, grammar, and pronunciation skills of non-native speaker’s oral English, required for international students to become Teaching Assistants (TAs) or Associate Instructors (AIs).
+A test designed to measure the comprehensibility, fluency, grammar, and pronunciation skills of a non-native speaker’s oral English, required for international students to become Teaching Assistants (TAs) or Associate Instructors (AIs).

 - How do I prepare for taking the SPEAK Test?